The hypothalamic-pituitary-adrenal (HPA) axis

 Secretion of cortisol from an adrenal adenoma causes excess autonomous cortisol secretion (Cushing syndrome).

-Nearly 1 in 4 people with difficult-to-control T2D had endogenous hypercortisolism7
+Nearly 1 in 4 patients with difficult-to-control T2D had endogenous hypercortisolism7

 References